 The Curry College Department of Public Safety is the primary law enforcement agency of the College.
 The Department is located on the north side of the Milton Campus at 940 Brush Hill Road.
-The department operates 24 hours a day, seven days a week and 365 days a year.
+The department operates 24 hours a day, seven days a week, and 365 days a year.
 Our non-emergency business hours are Monday through Thursday 8:30 AM to 7:00 PM, and Fridays 8:30 AM to 4:30 PM.

-The department is comprised of a director, eight full-time sworn police officers (Special State Police Officers), three full time non-sworn officers, two part time officers one full-time Dispatcher, and one part-time Dispatcher.
-All sworn officers of the department are Special State Police Officers (SSPOs) in accordance with the provisions of Chapter 22C, section 63 of the Massachusetts General Laws and have police authority on any property owned, leased, or regularly used by Curry College.
-Furthermore, these officers have attended at a minimum a Municipal Police Training Committee (MPTC) Basic Reserve Intermittent Police Academy and the bridge academy, in conjunction with having an associate degree or higher in Criminal Justice.
+The department is comprised of a director, five full-time sworn police officers (Special State Police Officers), five full-time non-sworn officers, two part-time officers, and two full-time dispatchers.
+All sworn officers of the Department are Special State Police Officers (SSPOs) in accordance with the provisions of Chapter 22C, section 63 of the Massachusetts General Laws and have police authority on any property owned, leased, or regularly used by Curry College.
+Furthermore, these officers have attended at a minimum a Municipal Police Training Committee (MPTC) Basic Reserve Intermittent Police Academy and the Bridge Academy, in conjunction with having an associate degree or higher in Criminal Justice.
 In addition, three officers are also sworn Norfolk County Deputy Sheriffs.